jm379/blog/posts/1-extending-ruby.md

 This will create a Makefile in the current directory.
 Now we just need to compile using `make`.

 The Makefile will create two files in our current directory, `leibniz.o` and `leibniz.so`.
-Only the `leibniz.so` is important for us.
+Only the `leibniz.so` is important for creating an extension.

 ```shell
 $ make && \